 Here’s a guide on how your bridesmaid dress should fit and feel so you look your best on your friend’s big day.

 Busts vary in size and shape.
-Every woman knows this.
+Everybody knows this.
 It’s important to remember that the bust measurement is actually different from your bra size: it’s a measurement of the fullest part of your chest.
 If you’re in a fitting, it’s a good idea to try on the dress with the bra that you intend to wear during the ceremony to get the most accurate measurement.
 Wrap the measuring tape around the fullest part of your bust so that it runs horizontally across your back to get an accurate measurement.
 If the measuring tape changes the shape of your bust, you’ve pulled it too tight.
-A well fitting dress will accentuate your natural curves, and look classy, too.
-You bridesmaid dress should provide enough coverage for you to feel comfortable wearing it in any venue, whether religious or non denominational.
+A well-fitting dress will accentuate your natural curves, and look classy, too.
+You bridesmaid dress should provide enough coverage for you to feel comfortable wearing it in any venue, whether religious or non-denominational.

 Winter weddings sometimes call for long-sleeved bridesmaid dresses.
 If you’re wearing a long-sleeved style, be prepared to measure the length of your arms.
 You don’t want sleeves that are too short or too long on you.
 Place your measuring tape at the base of the back of your neck, and run it along your shoulder down to your wrist bone.
 Always err on the longer side with sleeves and hems.
 A tailor can easily shorten them, but adding length is challenging.